Amazing Scrap Sewing Project Ideas

-One example of dolls that can be made from fabric scraps are the so-called Matryoshka dolls which are derived from Russian handicrafts.
+One example of dolls that can be made from fabric scraps is the so-called Matryoshka dolls which are derived from Russian handicrafts.
 These cute little dolls are sure to bring delight to girls.
-Another good use for fabric leftovers are stuffed toys.
+Another good use of fabric leftovers is stuffed toys.
 The possibilities are endless – you can make sock bunnies, elephants, penguins, and many more.

 Pincushions can be created with bold colors, absurd buttons, and quirky ribbons.
 Or you can experiment with scraps of light- and dark-colored prints.
 You’ll also need polyester fiberfill for the inside of your pincushion.

 Camera straps are made from relatively simple materials consisting of beautiful fabrics and fleece.

 With personal embellishments, keychains can look beautiful.
 You can use it to easily see or get a hold of your keys, identification cards, and other essential items.